h0lmes/mockservice/README.md

-### Mock service
+### MockService

-A very simple to use yet extensible service to mock REST services.
+A very simple to use yet extensible service to mock REST and SOAP services.
 Suitable for integration testing and similar use cases.

+> Important note.
+SOAP support is somewhat limited and "crutchy", though straightforward.
+It requires valid SOAP envelope in XML data files.
+There is NO support for WSDL/XSD.

 #
-### Creating new controller
+### Where to start

+To create new endpoints in MockService:

 1. Create new controller extending `AbstractRestController` or `AbstractSoapController` (for example `AccountServiceController`, there is no enforced convention for controller names).
-2. Create required methods in the controller (see example controllers in this project).
+2. Create required methods in the controller (see examples under `web/rest` and `web/soap`).
-3. Create a new folder under `src/main/resources` folder and name it as your controller (`AccountServiceController`).
+3. Create a new folder under `src/main/resources` and name it as your controller (`AccountServiceController`).
 4. Create data files under that folder (see file naming format below).

-> Important note.
-SOAP support is somewhat limited and "crutchy".
-It requires valid SOAP envelope in XML data files.
-There is NO support for WSDL/XSD.

 #
 ### File naming format